 We are a clinical-stage biopharmaceutical company with a limited operating history.
 We commenced active operations in 2014.
 Our operations to date have been limited to organizing and staffing our company, research and development activities, business planning and raising capital.
 In April 2018, we announced that we dosed the first patient in our Phase 1b/2a clinical trial of SYNB1020 for treatment of hyperammonemia in patients with cirrhosis.
 Based on the data obtained in this clinical trial, the SYNB1020 program was discontinued in August 2019.
-In April 2018 we dosed our first subject in a Phase 1/2a clinical trial of SYNB1618 which is being developed for the treatment of patients with PKU.
-In January 2020 we announced that we had dosed the first subject in our Phase 1 clinical trial of SYNB1891 which is being developed for the treatment of patients with solid tumors and lymphoma.
-All of our other therapeutic programs are still in the preclinical development stage.
-We will need to transition from a company with a research focus to a company capable of supporting clinical development and commercial activities.
+In April 2018, we dosed our first subject in a Phase 1/2a clinical trial of SYNB1618 which is being developed for the treatment of patients with PKU.
+In January 2020, we announced that we had dosed the first subject in our Phase 1 clinical trial of SYNB1891 which is being developed for the treatment of patients with solid tumors and lymphoma.
+In November of 2020, we announced that we had initiated the Phase 2 clinical study of SYNB1618 and the Phase 1 study of SYNB8802.
+All of our other therapeutic programs are still in the preclinical or clinical development stage.
+We will need to transition from a company with a focus on research and clinical development to a company capable of commercial activities.
 We have not yet demonstrated our ability to successfully complete large-scale, pivotal clinical trials, obtain marketing approvals, manufacture a commercial-scale product, or arrange for a third-party to do so on our behalf, or conduct sales and marketing activities necessary for successful product commercialization.
 Typically, it takes many years to develop one new product candidate from the time it is discovered to the time that it becomes available for treating patients.
 We may encounter unforeseen expenses, difficulties, complications, delays and other known and unknown factors that may hinder our success in commercializing one or more of our product candidates.
 Further, drug development is a capital-intensive and highly speculative undertaking that involves a substantial degree of risk.
 You should consider our prospects in light of the costs, uncertainties, delays and difficulties frequently encountered by companies in the early stages of development and clinical trials.
-Any forwardlooking statements regarding our future prospects, plans or viability may not be as accurate as they may be if we had a longer operating history or a history of successfully developing and commercializing pharmaceutical products.
+Any forward-looking statements regarding our future prospects, plans or viability may not be as accurate as they may be if we had a longer operating history or a history of successfully developing and commercializing pharmaceutical products.